-GEM is a leading architectural firm specialized in cruise ship design and production management which name is based on the initials of its founder: architect Giacomo Erasmo Mortola.
+GEM is a leading architectural firm specialized in cruise ship design and production management which name is based on the initial of its founder: architect Giacomo Erasmo Mortola.

-In the last thirty years, GEM has played a major role in the cruise ship industry as head architect and interior designer of large and small luxury cruise ships; GEM counts among its clients the leaders in the cruise market, like Princess Cruises, Silversea, P&O and Cunard for which GEM has designed a variety of award winning vessels.
+In the last thirty years, GEM has played a major role in the cruise ship industry as head architect and interior designer; GEM counts among its clients the leaders in the cruise market, like Princess Cruises, Silversea, Virgin voyages, P&O and Cunard for which GEM has designed a variety of award winning vessels.

 Giacomo Erasmo Mortola